KC7-Foundation/kc7_data/Scholomance/deathcon-scholomance.io.md

 | artifactdistributors.site      | Distributes rare and powerful magical artifacts globally   |
 | researchcompliance.biz         | Ensures magical research meets ethical and safety standards|

-Scholomance Hidden Enclave - DC2 has been laser-focused on broadening our customer base.
+DC2 has been laser-focused on improving its magical knowledge.
 Recently, though, we have been getting a lot of attention.
 All this extra attention has brought along some unwelcome visitors- cyber attackers!
 That’s why we’ve hired you!
 To help keep us safe!

-Like all good companies, Scholomance Hidden Enclave - DC2 collects log data about the activity our employees perform on the corporate network.
+Like all good companies, DC2 collects log data about the activity our employees perform on the corporate network.
 These security audit logs are stored in Azure Data Explorer (ADX) - a data storage service in Azure (Microsoft’s cloud).
 You will use the Kusto Query Language (KQL) to parse through various types of security logs.
-By analysing these logs, you can help us determine whether we’re being targeted by malicious actors.
+By analyzing these logs, you can help us determine whether we’re being targeted by malicious actors.

 You can find full documentation on ADX here: [https://docs.microsoft.com/en-us/azure/data-explorer/kusto/query/tutorial?pivots=azuredataexplorer](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/query/tutorial?pivots=azuredataexplorer)